Specifying Run Settings

 When you run the application, Qt Creator copies the files to the connected device.

 The run settings display the path to the executable file on the development host and on the device.
 To specify that another application launches your application, for example, enter the command in the Alternate executable on device field and select the Use this command instead check box.

-You can specify command line arguments to pass to your application in the Arguments field.
+You can specify arguments to pass to your application in the Command line arguments field.

 To run and debug an application on a QNX device, you must create connections from the development PC to the device.
 Click Manage device configurations to create a connection.
 For more information, see Connecting QNX Devices.

 Specifying run settings for QNX Neutrino devices is very similar to Specifying Run Settings for Linux-Based Devices.